TOP > ABOUT > Entry Information

 * Opening hours are provisional and subject to change.
 The closing time may also change depending on usage.

-11-2) The scope of medical management at the medical station in the National Stadium is limited to runners inside the National Stadium and along the runner traffic lines designated by the organizer.
+• The scope of medical management at the medical station in the MUFG STADIUM(Japan National Stadium) is limited to runners inside the National Stadium and along the runner traffic lines designated by the organizer.

 Please note that if the patient refuses to be transported to a hospital, we may ask for the patient's consent in writing as a record of the patient's "refusal to be transported based on the patient's own will".